williamdlees/TRIgS/docs/RevertToGermline.md

 species_name|The species name as used in the germline file, e.g. "Homo sapiens" outfile|The name of the output file. option|Any combination of:
-| |One or more *Output controls*, defining what should be included in the output file:
+| |One or more *Output controls*, defining what should be included in the output file (note: if no output controls are specified, the output file will be empty):
 | |o - include a derived germline corresponding to each input sequence
 | |c - include a consensus sequence built from all the derived germlines
-| |i - include the input sequences themselves
+| |i - include the input sequences themselves (this can facilitate examination of alignments, as they will be interleaved with the derived germlines)
 | |One or more *Content controls*, defining how the germlines should be derived.
-The resulting sequences include a suffix in their name (shown in brackets below) so that they can be distinguished:
+The resulting sequences include a suffix in their name (shown in brackets below) so that they can be distinguished.
 | |f - 'full' germlines where all genes are reverted and n-regions preserved (suffix _germ)
 | |v - germlines where just the v-gene is reverted and other regions gapped (suffix _germ_v)
 | |j - germlines where all genes are reverted and n-regions gapped (suffix _germ_vdj)